jeongjun-kim/SNU24F-Graphics-project/README.md

 ## Notes
 - Use Blender to visualize and verify results during each step.
 - The provided `.blend` files include sample rigs and meshes for experimentation.
+- Final Blender outputs are `resource/blender/final_jumpingjacks.blend`, `resource/blender/final_trex.blend`